NicolasBoumal/latex-in-slack-chrome/README.md

 1. Go to the page in the Chrome Web Store of the extension you want to modify.
 1. Click on the yellow CRX button, and choose Download (screenshot).
 1. Extract the zip file.
-1. Read the source code, and change what needs to be changed (in your particular case, I had quickly identified that you wanted to change edit config.js and change the "channel" property).
-Save the changes.
+1. Read the source code, and change what needs to be changed.

 ## Using the modified version of the extension.
 1. Visit the Chrome extension page (chrome://extensions/).